 Before you can apply for this grant, you must first apply for admission.

-To be considered for any WGU scholarships, you must be provisionally accepted as a WGU student.
-Complete the admissions application and work with your enrollment counselor to move through the admissions process.
-NOTE: Returning WGU graduates should complete the Returning Graduate Application.Apply to WGU
+To be considered for WGU scholarships, you must be provisionally accepted as a WGU student1.
+Please complete the admissions application and work with your Enrollment Counselor to move through the admissions process.

-The general application is required for all WGU scholarships and lets us learn more about you and which scholarships you may be eligible for.
-To access the application, you will need your MyWGU student portal credentials, which will be sent to you shortly after Step 1.
-NOTE: You are eligible to apply for scholarships within 90 days of starting a degree program, either before or after.
-You must complete the application within 90 days of your intended start date.General Scholarship Application
+To access the scholarship application, you will need your MyWGU student portal credentials, which will be sent to you after Step 1.
+You are eligible to apply for scholarships 90 days before and up to 30 days after your degree start date.2

 Common Questions About Scholarships

 It depends on the specific criteria for the scholarship fund.
 In general, we award scholarships based on the following factors:

 - Meeting the basic eligibility requirements

-Some scholarships are also based upon evaluations of prior college transcripts and other tests.
+Some scholarships are also based upon evaluations of prior college transcripts and other academic history.
 We encourage you to apply.

 WGU evaluates scholarship applications on a continual basis because we start new students in their programs every month.
 Often we are able to make an award decision within 8–10 weeks of receiving your application.
-In most cases, you will also need to have applied for admission and been accepted to the university.
+You will also need to have applied for admission and been accepted to the university.
 An Enrollment Counselor can help explain the process.

-No. Scholarship awards are divided into a set amount per term.
+No. New and returning student scholarship awards are divided into a set amount per term.
 This amount is credited against your tuition due for each term.
 The details are explained in the description for each scholarship.

-Yes.
-You probably should apply for federal financial aid by filling out a FAFSA.
+Yes, you should also apply for federal financial aid by filling out a FAFSA.
 Most scholarships at WGU require a FAFSA on file unless you are not eligible to apply for federal aid.
 If awarded a scholarship, that amount will likely only cover a portion of your school expenses, and financial aid can help pay for the rest.
 You can apply for financial aid while you are waiting for a decision about your scholarship application.
-It will not hurt your chances to win a scholarship.
-Click here to learn more about or apply for financial aid.
+Here is the full information on financial aid.

 Scholarship opportunities are made possible in part by the generous support of many companies, foundations, partner organizations, and individuals, including WGU alumni, faculty, and staff.
 Learn how donors can make a difference at WGU.

 You may choose to pay for the remaining portion of your degree through federal financial aid (subject to your eligibility).
 Pell Grants, which do not have to be repaid, are granted based on financial need.
-Federal Direct Student Loans are available to all students.
+Federal Direct Student Loans are available to most students.
 Subsidized loans, which are dependent on financial need, reduce the interest due on loans.